 You will want to see as many as possible since every site is unique.
-From Ancient Egyptian sites to ones with a multi-layered history over the ages, you will never stop marvelling at how people built these colossal structures or how such carvings and paintings have survived to the point that they look like they were added just a few years ago.
-You will stare endlessly at the murals, as you try to piece together the historical timeline they are telling you.
+From Ancient Egyptian sites to ones with a multi-layered history over the ages, you will never stop marvelling at how people built these colossal structures.
+Or how such carvings and paintings have survived to the point that they look like people added them just a few years ago.
+You will stare endlessly at the murals as you try to piece together the historical timeline they are telling you.

 What Are the Best Places to Visit in Egypt?

-In a 12-day round trip from Cairo with G Adventures, I not only got to realise a childhood dream to visit Egypt (I had my heart set on being an Egyptologist) but I was also able to see more sights in 10 full trip days on a small group tour than I would have in trying to organise each area independently.
-Which is also possible but requires more time and on-the-ground hassle than it may be worth.
+In a 12-day round trip from Cairo with G Adventures, I not only got to realise a childhood dream to visit Egypt (I had my heart set on being an Egyptologist), but I was able to see more sights in 10 full trip days on a small adventure group tour than I would have in trying to organise each area independently.
+Independent travel in Egypt is also possible but requires more time and on-the-ground hassle than it may be worth.

 Cairo – Home of the Last Remaining Wonder of the World

 Cairo is where you come to tour the Great Pyramids of Giza and the Sphinx.
-It’s a rite of passage to traverse this highlight of Egypt in the once remote desert area of Giza that sits on the western side of the Nile River across from Cairo city in the East, before exploring the old city.
+It’s a rite of passage to traverse this highlight of Egypt in Giza’s once-remote desert area on the Nile River’s western side across from Cairo city in the East.